- Cell Biology

 Immune cell therapies aim to utilize and enhance the normal capacity of a patient's immune system to treat a wide range of disorders including cancer, autoimmune diseases and organ rejection.
-All immune cell therapies are examples of adoptive cell transfer (ACT), where cells are extracted from a patient, modified and/or expanded, then transfused back into the patient.
+All immune cell therapies are examples of adoptive cell transfer (ACT), where cells are taken from a patient, modified and/or expanded, then transfused back into the patient.

-Chimeric Antigen Receptor (CAR) T-cell therapies involve the genetic modification of a patients T-cells, which play important roles in immune response organisation and killing of pathogenic cells, to express a CAR specific for a tumor antigen.
-The CAR protein is a fusion of a single chain fragment of a monoclonal antibody, and one or more T-cell receptor intracellular signalling domains.
+Chimeric Antigen Receptor (CAR) T-cell therapies involve the genetic modification of a patient's T-cells, which play important roles in immune response organization and killing of pathogenic cells, to express a CAR specific for a tumor antigen.
+The CAR protein is a fusion of a single chain fragment of a monoclonal antibody, and one or more T-cell receptor intracellular signaling domains.
 This protein, when expressed via viral transduction, CRISPR-Cas9 or direct transfer of mRNA, enables T-cells to recognise a specific protein on tumor cells.
 Once expanded ex vivo, T-cells are transfused back into the patient, where they recognize and kill cancer cells with high specificity.

 Acute Lymphoblastic Leukemia (ALL) in children and young adults, is an example of where CAR T-cell therapy has shown success.
 A clinical trial using CD19-targeting CAR T-cells resulted in a complete response, with all signs of cancer abolished in 27 of 30 patients in the trial.
 Following larger and longer clinical trials, in which patients showed long-lasting remission, this therapy has now been approved by the FDA.